Juhani

 ISO

-within the appliers.
+among the their appliers.

-Truly ISO 9000 standards were aimed to
+ISO 9000 standards are aimed to

 be - and really can be - useful, practical, and recognized reference material